 Whenever using this method, you definitely need to press the tofu before cooking to remove excess water.
 You can also do a second freeze and thaw, which improves the texture even more, but to be honest, I rarely remember to do this.
 It's all up to you!

-- Firm or Extra Firm Tofu-- This is the star of the show!
+- Extra Firm Tofu or Super Firm Tofu-- This is the star of the show!

 - nutritional yeast This will be the base of the paste and will help make the tofu crispy without using cornstarch.

 - soy sauce -- Instead of salt, I like to make this with soy sauce for a richer, deeper flavor as well as color.
 You can substitute with light soy sauce or tamarind sauce.

 - water -- This will help make the paste.

 - garlic powder, onion powder, paprika, and poultry spice or veggie broth powder -- To season your tofu.

 How to make tofu in the air fryer

 - Optional Freeze/Thaw Method: Freeze the tofu in the packaging.
 Place it in the refrigerator to defrost the night before or morning of making.
 This will give the tofu a more "chicken-like" texture.

 - Remove the tofu from the packaging.
 Wrap in a paper towel and press for 10 to 30 minutes under heavy plates or use a tofu press.